davetaz/openactive-crossfilter/learning.md

     });

 Define what we want to show the user - in this case, instead of a `rowChart` or `lineChart` it will be a `textFilterWidget`.

     var search = dc.textFilterWidget("#search");

 And finally, we allocate our list of fields - the `searchtext` variable - as a dimension for the crossfilter.

     search.dimension(searchText);

-A search box should now be visible under the #search label; test it by entering some basic keywords (ones that you know should exist in the data) and making sure it returns the expected results.
+A search box should now be visible under the `#search` label; test it by entering some basic keywords (ones that you know should exist in the data) and making sure it returns the expected results.

 ---
-**Test your knowledge**
+### Test what you've learned
 Look at the sample dataset `example.json` and see whether there are any other fields that might be useful to add to the search function.
 Can you work out how to include them?
->*Hint* They need to be part of the `searchText` variable.
+>**Hint:** They need to be part of the `searchText` variable.

 ---

-#### Create a slider control
+### Create a slider control
 At the moment our crossfilter is showing `cost` as a line chart.
 It works, but it isn't the most intuitive thing to use as a filter!
 Luckily the libraries we are using include another object, the slider, that is commonly used as a filtering element on interactive dashboards.
 Let's take a look at how we build one.

-We already have the data, currently feeding into the chart.
+We already have costs data, currently feeding into a chart.
 What we need to do is take that data and pass it to the slider function.
 This is a little more complex than the charts you've created so far, so you can use the following as a template.

 Add this block under your search function code:

     // defining min and max prices

     var minPrice = 0;
     var maxPrice = 0;
     var price = cf.dimension(function (d) {